Payment for practical course includes:

 The yacht is equipped with air conditioner, generator (steady electricity on board), TV in mess room, dinghy with outboard engine, full-fledged galley (cooking stove, oven, fridge, sink, dishes), sun deck-chairs and equipment for snorkeling and fishing.
 There is Wi-fi aboard.

-After completion of a course on a sailing yacht training continues on a power boat within 2 days.
+After completion of a course on a sailing yacht training continues on a power boat within 4 days.
 The yacht is shown below.
-During training on a power yacht you accommodate in apartments.
+During training on a power yacht you accommodate in apartments or yacht.

 Theoretical course program: